jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="note" %}

-However, if the `note` is used as a modifier for a field, the note will appear to the right of field on wide screens.
+However, if the `note` is used as a sub-component for a field, the note will appear to the right of field on wide screens.
 On small screens, the note will appear after the field: